PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 :bell: There is no real consensus on defining bias in machine learning; some scholars claim there are three distinct types, while others claim there are six specific types of bias.

-:pencil: __3a__ List, and describe at least two types of bias presented in either [Fairness & Friends](https://dataresponsibly.github.io/comics/vol2/fairness_en.pdf) or [A survey on bias and fairness in machine learning](https://arxiv.org/pdf/1908.09635.pdf).
+:pencil: __3a__ List, and describe at least two types of bias presented in either [Fairness & Friends](https://dataresponsibly.github.io/comics/vol2/fairness_en.pdf) or [A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle](https://arxiv.org/pdf/1901.10002.pdf).

+Rather watch a video than read a paper?
+Watch the lecture by Rachel Thomas, which, among others, introduces different types of bias in machine learning:

+<iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/mG-cTS3fnnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*Video 2.
+Bias & Fairness (Data Ethics Lesson 2).*

+:pencil: __3b__ Give an example for each type of bias listed in exercise 3a, and connect it to one of the CRISP-DM phases.
+Write your answer down, and limit your word count to a maximum of 100 words.

 <img src="./images/CRISP-DM.png" alt="CRISP-DM" width="400"/>

 *Figure 4.
 CRISP-DM cycle.*

-:pencil: __3b__ Give an example for each type of bias listed in exercise 3a, and connect it to one of the CRISP-DM phases.
-Write your answer down, and limit your word count to a maximum of 100 words.

 On the other hand, implicit bias, refers to the brain's automatic, instantaneous association of stereotypes and attitudes with particular groups of people (Dovidio, Kawakami, and Gaertner, 2002).
 These implicit biases are often contrary to our personal values and are formed by the social environments around us (van Nunspeet et al., 2015).